gilbertfrancois/templates/docker-flask-gunicorn-nginx/README.md

 ## About

-This template exemplifies a streamlined structure for a Python Flask-powered web backend.
-It leverages the Gunicorn WSGI server, catering to the Docker internal bridge network through port 5000.
-Additionally, it employs an Nginx reverse proxy to seamlessly route client requests from port 80 to the backend on port 5000.
+- Python Flask website or REST api
+- In production mode, served by Gunicorn to port 5000, exposed to the Docker internal bridge network only.
+- Nginx reverse proxy to port 80, exposed to the Docker internal bridge network and the host machine.

 ## Build and run